MicrosoftDocs/fabric-docs/docs/data-factory/functions-activity.md

 ---
 title: Functions activity
-description: Learn how to add a Functions activity to a pipeline and use it to run Azure Functions. ms.reviewer: xupxhou ms.author: abnarain
+description: Learn how to add a Functions activity to a pipeline and use it to run Azure Functions. ms.reviewer: shaween18 ms.author: abnarain
 author: nabhishek
 ms.topic: how-to
 ms.custom:
-  - ignite-2023
+  - Fabcon-2024
-ms.date: 11/15/2023
+ms.date: 09/30/2024
 ---

-# Use the Functions activity to run Azure Functions
+# Use the Functions activity to run Fabric user data functions and Azure Functions

-The Functions activity in Data Factory for Microsoft Fabric allows you to run Azure Functions.
+The Functions activity in Data Factory for Microsoft Fabric allows you to run Fabric user data functions and Azure Functions.

 ## Prerequisites